OmarThinks/OmarThinks/pc.md

 # My PC Specifications:

-- Opertaing System: Windows 11
+- Operating System: Windows 11
 - CPU: intel i5 10400
 - RAM: 16 GB (and I can add more RAM if necessary)
 - Max RAM (That the mother-board can handle): 128 GB